mesos/logstash/README.md

 * A Mesos cluster at version 0.25.0 or above.
   Our scheduler and executors use version 0.25.0 of the Mesos API.

+* On every Mesos master in the cluster, add `logstash` to the list of roles, e.g. by adding the line `logstash` to the file `/etc/mesos-master/roles`.

+* If you are going to enable `syslog` monitoring, add TCP and UDP port `514` to the resources for the `logstash` role, e.g. by adding `ports(logstash):[514-514]` to the list in the file `/etc/mesos-slave/resources` on every Mesos slave in the cluster.

+* If you are going to enable `collectd` monitoring, add TCP and UDP port `25826` to the resources for the `logstash` role, e.g. by adding `ports(logstash):[25826-25826]` to the list in the file `/etc/mesos-slave/resources` on every Mesos slave in the cluster.

 * That Mesos cluster must have the `docker` containerizer enabled.